woctezuma/sample-steam-descriptions/README.md

 ### Download app details, which include Steam store descriptions

-Store descriptions are parsed from app details, which can be downloaded with `steam_spy.py` in my [`steam-api`](https://github.com/woctezuma/steam-api) Github repository.
+Store descriptions are parsed from app details, which can be downloaded with `steam_spy.py` in my [`steam-api`](https://github.com/woctezuma/steam-api) repository.

 A data snapshot is available in my [`steam-api-data`](https://github.com/woctezuma/steam-api-data) Github repository.